Celtic Harp vs. Pedal Harp: Which Is Your Perfect String Fit?

 The Celtic harp, or the folk or lever harp, is a compact instrument with wire and nylon strings, predominantly used in Scotland and Ireland for folk music.
 In contrast, the pedal harp, also known as a concert or classical harp, is a larger, technologically advanced instrument used mainly for orchestral music.
 Musicians playing the former are referred to as “harpers,” while those using the latter are known as “harpists”.

-Let's go into the differences of two types: the Celtic Harp and the Pedal Harp.
-Discover their journeys through time, and see how they've influenced music and culture.
-Keep reading to unlock the fascinating tales and lesser-known facts about these beautiful instruments.
-You'll find there is so much more to these remarkable instruments than meets the eye.
+Let's explore the differences between the Celtic Harp and the Pedal Harp.
+We'll look at their historical evolution and their impact on music and culture.
+Keep reading to learn interesting stories and lesser-known facts about these instruments.
+You'll realize there's a lot more to these harps than initially appears.

 The World of Harps